mcp-server-jupyter

 Important Notes:

-- After modifications through Claude (add_cell, edit_cell), reload the notebook page in JupyterLab/Jupyter Notebook (automatic reload is not supported).
+- After any modifications through Claude (add_cell, edit_cell), reload the notebook page in JupyterLab/Jupyter Notebook because the current version does not support automatic reload.

 - Keep the JupyterLab/Jupyter Notebook instance running while working with Claude.